checkupjs/checkup/packages/cli/README.md

   PATHS    The paths that checkup will operate on.
 If no paths are provided, checkup will run on the entire directory beginning at --cwd

 OPTIONS
-  -c, --config=config                      Use this configuration, overriding .checkuprc.* if present -f, --force
-  -h, --help                               show CLI help -o, --reportOutputPath=reportOutputPath  [default: .]
-  -d, --cwd=cwd  [default: .]              [defaultL .]
-The path referring to the root directory that Checkup will run in -r, --reporter=stdout|json|pdf           [default: stdout] -s, --silent
+  -h, --help                               show CLI help -v, --version                            show CLI version -c, --config=config                      Use this configuration, overriding .checkuprc.* if present -d, --cwd=cwd  [default: .]              [default: .]
+The path referring to the root directory that Checkup will run in -t, --task=task
-  -t, --task=task
-  -v, --version                            show CLI version
+  -f, --format=stdout|json|html            [default: stdout] -o, --outputFile=outputFile              [default: .]
 ```

 _See code: [src/commands/run.ts](https://github.com/checkupjs/checkup/blob/v0.0.0/src/commands/run.ts)_